-“The squeaky wheel gets the grease,” is an adage that is repeated almost daily at among service industry workers across America.
-Anyone that has worked in a hotel knows this adage well.
-The squeaky wheels are our rant and ravers, the adults that throw child-like temper tantrums.
-They scream and throw things, and they call the employee before them every profane name they can think up to get what they want.
+“The squeaky wheel gets the grease,” is a line that service industry employees know well.
+The squeaky wheels are our rant and ravers, adults that throw child-like temper tantrums.
+They scream and throw things, and they call the service employee before them every profane name they can think up to get what they want.
 Squeaky wheels know that the standards of the service industry are set up in such a way that no self-respecting manager is going to allow a squeaky wheel to stand at their desk and create a spectacle.
-They know that these standards are designed to appease the screaming minority that call corporate offices and write letters.
-Squeaky wheels also know that frustrated, low-level employees –those that want to rebel against these standards and treat the screaming minority in the same manner they treat the more deferential majority— are mere stepping stones to a manager that will step in and just give the squeaky wheels all the grease they need applied to make them go away.
+They know the standards of the employee’s job duties are set up to appease the screaming minority that call corporate offices and write letters.
+Squeaky wheels also know that frustrated, low-level employees –those that want to rebel against these standards and treat the screaming minority in the same manner they treat the more deferential majority – are mere stepping stones to a manager that will step in and just give the squeaky wheels all the grease they need applied to make them go away.

 “Imagine what it must be like to live like that every day of your life,” the front desk manager informed me after my frustrations reached a boiling point with one particular shrieking wheel, and the favorable treatment he received from the manager after the man acted like a petulant child that wanted a lollipop.
 ‘You’re not going to get anything if you continue to act that way young man,’ was my stance, but my manager stepped in and gave away the farm.

-The gist of my frustration was that there was no discernible punishment for the man/child that stood before me.
-I grew up believing that there was a social, karmic contract that we all enter into where we attempt to treat others the way we want to be treated, and character is defined by how we treat those that can do nothing for us.
+The idea that no discernible punishment awaited the hysterical man that stood before me was the source of my frustration.
+I grew up believing that there was a social, karmic contract that we all enter into where we attempt to treat others the way we want to be treated, and that the definition of character is formed on how we treat those that can do nothing for us.
 Watching the way this man acted, and the way management reacted, led me to believe that those standards are nothing but mottos that we’ve developed to keep the rubes in line, while the shrieking minority walks away with all the spoils.
 The gist of my more reasonable manager’s reply was that this shrieking wheel’s punishment for acting the way he did, was having to live the way he presumably lives.

 “A person cannot be that obnoxiously miserable,” he stated, “without being obnoxiously miserable.”

-No one involved in this obnoxiously miserable man’s spectacle knew what happened to him after his issue was resolved, but we came to the conclusion that the remaining moments of his vacation would be miserable, because he was miserable, and the greatest impediment to him having an enjoyable vacation was the decision he made to take him with him on this trip.
+No one involved in this obnoxiously miserable man’s spectacle knew what happened to him after we resolved his issue.
+We concluded, however, that the remaining moments of his trip would be as miserable as the rest of his life would be, because he was miserable, and that the greatest impediment to him having an enjoyable trip was the decision he made to take him with him.

 Happy people tend to get lost in the shuffle in the course of a day at a hotel.
 They do not have chocolate truffle apologies sent to their room by the manager, they do not have extra-amenities lying in wait for them in their room, and they will not gain the sense of satisfaction that the miserable must gain by conquering an eighteen-year-old service industry employee’s desire to do everything they can to avoid rewarding the obnoxiously miserable.
-Happy people are rewarded in all of the intangible ways everyone knows, but some it appears, would rather have a chocolate truffle.
+Happiness has its own rewards in all of the intangible ways everyone knows, but some it appears, would rather have a chocolate truffle.

 It’s been my experience, working at a hotel in a decidedly non-tourist spot, that happy people can have great, enjoyable vacations no matter where they decide to travel, whom they vacation with, or what their vacation destination has to offer.
 Their happiness is so infectious that it bleeds over into their daily life, in much the same manner misery does for the miserable.
-To the happy, the very idea of travel is unnecessary.
-It’s a luxury that they enjoy to its fullest extent.
+To the happy, the very idea of travel is but a luxury afforded to those that know how to budget accordingly.
 The miserable, however, can find something to be miserable about in the most luxurious, five-star destination spots the world has to offer, because they make the unfortunate decision to take them, and all of their baggage, with them on vacation.

 If you are one of these miserable people, and you’ve arrived at the realization that the greatest obstacle to having a great time on vacation is that you have to take you with you, you may want to consider another course of action that will save you, and those you encounter on vacation, a great deal of headache and heartache by finding some way to avoid taking you with you.
 If that means staying home and watching TV, stay home and watch TV.
 You can complain about the dwindling number of shrimp in your takeout, or the amount of commercials on TV, from the comfort of your own home, and you won’t have to ruin a vacation for all the happy people around you that enjoy all that life has to offer.